H1nkik/Trustworthy-Clustering/README.md

 ## Citation

-If you find MvWECM useful in your research, please consider citing:
+If you find TDCC useful in your research, please consider citing:

 **BibTeX**
 ```bibtex